 Nehemiah 4:8 “And they all plotted together to come and fight against Jerusalem and to cause confusion in it.”

 Lie #4 Tries to kill you, so can't finish the work.

 Nehemiah 4:11 “…They will not know or see till we come among them and kill them and stop the work.”

-I was stuck by how the enemy talked to them the first two times and when that didn't work, they started plotting.
-The plots were deceptive, hidden and sneaky in the first step.
+I was struck by how the enemy talked to them the first two times, and when that didn't work, they started plotting.
+The plots were deceptive, hidden, and sneaky in the first step.

-When that didn't work, a full on assault was planned.
+When that didn't work, a full-on assault was planned.
 First, Nehemiah rebuked them.
-(Neh2:20) Each time after that the Jews prayed and encouraged each other.
-(Neh 4:4-5, 9, & 14) When they recognized the enemies tactics the enemy knew the plan was spoiled.
+(Neh2:20) Each time after that, the Jews prayed and encouraged each other.
+(Neh 4:4-5, 9, & 14) When they recognized the enemy's tactics, the enemy knew the plan was spoiled.
 (Neh 4:15) And the people went back to work…but this time with weapons in hand.
 (Neh 4:16-23)

 Just as knowing the character of God helps me stay strong.
 Nehemiah 4:14 says, “… do not be afraid of them.
-Remember the Lord, who is great and awesome…” But, knowing the fingerprint of the enemy can help me be wise and alert to his plans too.
-I was able to look at things in my past and had discerned what was an attack and see if the fingerprints applied.
+Remember the Lord, who is great and awesome…” But knowing the fingerprint of the enemy can help me be wise and alert to his plans too.
+I was able to look at things in my past and discern what was an attack and see if the fingerprints applied.
 Knowing the opposition is helpful!
-It means I am on the right track or else the enemy wouldn't be bothering to stop me!
+It means I am on the right track, or else the enemy wouldn't be bothering to stop me!

 What tactic of the enemy do you see in your life right now?
 Do you know the truth from God's Word to defeat it?